Gong Jun: 2021–2024: Breakthrough & Stardom

+2025–Present: Steady Development & Peak

+In 2025, Gong's career reached a new high.
+His outstanding performances in variety shows such as Wow the World (地球超新鮮) and Divas Hit the Road: United Season (花兒與少年·同心季) earned him multiple honors, including Tencent Video's "Program of the Year Star" and "Tencent Video VIP Star", highlighting his growth in acting, variety shows, and commercial value.
+His wuxia costume drama Blood River (暗河傳), which aired in October 2025 became a major hit, surpassing 1 billion views with online popularity continuing to rise.
+In the fourth quarter of 2025, Gong filmed and wrapped another wuxia drama, Blade of Vengeance (白衣公卿), which won Tencent Video's "Most Anticipated Drama" even before airing, demonstrating his strong market appeal and solidifying his top-tier celebrity status.

+On September 29, 2025, Hong Kong's Madame Tussauds announced that Gong Jun officially joined the museum's Fashion Zone, becoming a shining new member of the International Celebrity Hall of Fame.

 Endorsements and ambassadorships

 Endorsements

 In 2019, Gong was named as brand ambassador for men's care products Mentholatum.
 He was chosen as brand ambassador for skincare Little Touch, spokesperson for clinical skincare DR. WU, and officer for Youku in 2020.

 With the success of the series Word of Honor, Gong commercial resources have been soaring.
 Partnered with 31 brands, his endorsements covered multiple categories such as sunscreen protection L'Oréal Paris, health supplements products Centrum, car brand Roewe, fast food KFC, dairy company Mengniu Dairy's ice product brand Green Mood ice-cream, beauty cosmetics 3CE Stylenanda, fruity instant coffee Nescafé, smartphone Honor, and sportswear 361 Degrees.
 He is also the face of luxury brands such as Louis Vuitton and Tiffany & Co.

 In April 2021, Gong was announced as spokesperson for Vita lemon flavored drink, but in July Gong ceased his commercial cooperation with Vitasoy after an employee circulated a memo online offering condolences to the family of a worker who stabbed a Hong Kong policeman, then committed suicide.
 In the same month, Gong was announced as the global spokesperson for the Roewe, an automobile brand.
 This announcement came alongside the release of the Roewe RX5 PLUS Limited Edition, with Gong's image prominently featured in the campaign.

 On his birthday, November 29, Gong was promoted to brand spokesperson for Ya-Man and was awarded the brand ambassador title by Tiffany.
 On December 1, Honor launched the Honor 60 series in China and announced Gong as the Honor 60 series global spokesperson.